V0idMatr1x/run_exe/README.md

 # runexe
-## A mini DSL for Nim that provides syntactic sugar for running/piping shell commands.
+## A Scripting ToolBox that provides a delcaritive DSL for ultimate productivity!

 I fully intend on turning runexe into a fully fledged scripting library in the near future.